BSD Pt. 2

 Level 1 — Survival (0–7 points) Can you get a usable system?
 Task Points Successfully boot into a fresh BSD install (VM, bare metal, or… somewhere interesting) 2 Connect to the internet and confirm with a ping or curl 2 Install at least one package using the native package manager 2 Find and read a man page for something you didn’t already know 1 Gotcha for Linux users: The package manager isn’t apt or pacman.
 Finding it and understanding the difference between ports and packages is part of the fun.

 This is incredibly simple.
 As I’m typing this on my freebsd machine now, I’d say that having an install of a bsd is covered.
 I needed to connect to the internet to get this rule set on this machine, so that’s complete as well.
-I’m typing this in libreoffice writer, so I’ll count that as installing something, and; just for future reference, I’ll read the manpage on PF… Done.
+I’m typing this in LibreOffice writer, so I’ll count that as installing something, and; just for future reference, I’ll read the manpage on PF… Done.
 7 points

 Next, we have level 2: